giulianopz/programming/README.md

 * Prepare yourself for Coding Interviews:
   * [Cracking the Coding Interview](https://www.crackingthecodinginterview.com/)

 [^1]: It's hard to choose a specific course since there's plenty of training material available on the [web](https://dev.to/javinpaul/8-best-online-java-courses-to-learn-programming-in-2021-4clb), so just pick one and make sure that you really understand the topics mentioned below.
+If in doubt, try with the [video lectures](https://cuvids.io/app/video/1/watch/) of the book [Computer Science: An Interdisciplinary Approach](https://introcs.cs.princeton.edu/java/home/) by K. Wayne and R. Sedgewick.